Introducing the Trent-Severn Trail Towns

 A 386-kilometre scenic stretch connecting Lake Huron to Lake Ontario, and a National Historic Site of Canada commemorating nearly 200 years of history — the Trent-Severn Waterway has some major claims to fame.
 In 2019 the Waterway added another chapter to its story with the launch of the Trent-Severn Waterway Trail Town program, an innovative initiative designed to link communities and introduce new visitors to the Waterway’s charms.

-Officially unveiled on August 22 at Ranney Falls Locks 11/12 in Campbellford, the project received the support of Northumberland—Peterborough South MP Kim Rudd and MPP David Piccini, as well as representatives of Parks Canada, Kawartha Lakes Tourism, Peterborough and the Kawarthas Tourism, and Northumberland County Tourism.
+Officially unveiled on August 22 at Ranney Falls Locks 11/12 in Campbellford, the project received the support of Northumberland—Peterborough South MP Kim Rudd and MPP David Piccini, as well as representatives of Parks Canada, Kawartha Lakes Tourism, the City of Peterborough and Peterborough County Tourism, and Northumberland County Tourism.
 Also in attendance was consultant Amy Camp, celebrated for launching the US-based Trail Town program which served as a model.
 Camp’s input was vital in identifying and creating the resources that will fuel the ‘Towns, such as the “trail friendly” stickers that will guide visitors to associated small businesses.

 Nine communities have signed up to date, with more expected to join as the program picks up steam.
 The roster of Trail Towns at launch time includes Coboconk, Rosedale, Fenelon Falls, Lindsay, Bobcaygeon, Buckhorn, Lakefield, Hastings, and Campbellford.
 The Trent-Severn Waterway may not be a trail in the conventional sense, but it is the thread that unites the vibrant, inviting, eclectic towns along its length.
 Recreational boaters have long enjoyed cruising the Waterway, and Trail Towns represent a new way to engage with and explore it.